elugens/hello-javascript/docs/general-javascript-questions/objects-the-basics/object-to-primitive-conversion.md

   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> String, number, and default conversions.</div><br />
   <div><strong>Technical Response:</strong> The three variants of type conversion include string, number, and default conversions.
-String conversion can happen in an explicit fashion when an object expects a string.
-Mathematical operations use explicit number conversion on primitives.
-Default occurs in rare cases when the operator is not sure what type to expect.<br /><br />
+String conversion can happen explicitly when an object expects a string, and mathematical operations use explicit number conversion on primitives.
+In rare circumstances where the operator is unclear what type to anticipate, default gets used.<br /><br />
   </div>
   </div>
 </details>

 ---

-### To implement conversions, what are the three object methods that JavaScript tries to find and call?
+### To implement conversions, what are the three object methods JavaScript tries to find and call?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The three object methods include Symbol.toPrimitive (system symbol) if it exists.
+  <div><strong>Interview Response:</strong> The three object methods include Symbol.toPrimtive (system symbol) if it exists.
 Otherwise, if the hint is a string, it will try Obj.toString() or Obj.valueOf().
 Finally, if the hint is a number or default it will try Obj.valueOf() and Obj.toString().</div><br />
   <div><strong>Simplified:</strong> The three object methods include Symbol.toPrimitive, Obj.toString(), and/or Obj.valueOf().<br /><br />
   </div>
   </div>